TheRDavid/Memory-Mansion-VR-Landing-Site/index.md

 ### **Q: Why does the VR app crash?**
 It really shouldn't!
 If you experience a crash or unexpected behaviour, please contact me immediatly and tell me exactly what happened.

+### **Q: I can't change things in my room anymore**
+You can only change the room of the current day, meaning that all rooms of the past can only be visited, but no longer edited.
+This is to prevent users from altering their memories and distorting them.

 E-Mail: d.p.rosenbusch@gmail.com

 Phone: +49 157757 04560